OldManUmby/DND.SRD.Wiki/pages/13.spells/default.md

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.

+#### Hellish Rebuke

+*1st-­level evocation*

+**Casting Time:** 1 reaction, which you take in response to being damaged by a creature within 60 feet of you that you can see

+**Range:** 60 feet

+**Components:** V, S

+**Duration:** Instantaneous

+You point your finger, and the creature that damaged you is momentarily surrounded by hellish flames.
+The creature must make a Dexterity saving throw.
+It takes 2d10 fire damage on a failed save, or half as much damage on a successful one.

+***At Higher Levels***.
+When you cast this spell using a  spell slot of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st.

 #### Heroes' Feast

 *6th-level conjuration*